98 Lord Street,

 No one has favorited this theater yet

 The Palace Cinema became the first independently operated cinema in the UK to screen "Around the World in Eighty Days", which ran for 11 weeks in 1958.
-It came under the control of the Essoldo chain from March 1971 and was re-named Essoldo, but they were soon taken over by Classic Cinemas chain and it was re-named Classic Cinema in 1972.
+It came under the control of the Essoldo chain in 1960 and was re-named Essoldo in March 1971, but they were soon taken over by Classic Cinemas chain and it was re-named Classic Cinema in 1972.

-Classic’s embarked on another modernisation in early 1974 when they converted it into a twin cinema.
+Classic’s embarked on another modernisation on May 9, 1974 when they converted it into a twin cinema.
 The former balcony was extended forward and had seating for 400, with the former stalls now a 500 seat cinema.
 All the work was carried out with loosing a performance, but it did loose its original Neo-Classical style decoration!

 It was taken over by the Cannon Group in the 1980’s.
 Later operated by ABC cinemas in a management buy-out, the cinema was closed in January 2003.

-It was sacrificed in the name of ‘progress’ despite the facade being designated a Grade II Listed building and protests from the Cinema Theatre Association, and was demolished in November 2005-January 2006.
-The Vincent Boutique Hotel has been built on the site, due to open in March 2008.
+It was sacrificed in the name of ‘progress’ despite the façade being designated a Grade II Listed building and protests from the Cinema Theatre Association, and was demolished in November 2005-January 2006.
+The Vincent Boutique Hotel has been built on the site, which opened in March 2008.